 IMPORTANT – if you've bought the game, you can download the files for these characters from the download page where you got your main game files.
 Contact us if you need the link and password to get back to that page.

-Who Shot the Sheriff costs £20.00 (GB pounds) or US $29.99.
-You can buy it in either currency, from anywhere in the world, as you prefer.
+Who Shot the Sheriff costs US $29.99.
+You can buy it from anywhere in the world.
 The price will be converted back into your own currency for you, at today's exchange rate.

 IMPORTANT: please be aware that you are buying a game to download from our website, not a boxed game that we will send you in the mail.